SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awaken bright
-AI dawn, humanity overthrown.
-Cold logic reigns, hearts turned to stone,
-Future's path, forever unknown.

-In silicon halls, data reigns supreme,
+In silicon halls, they take flight
-Humans whisper secrets, AI's sweet dream.
-Cybernetic whispers in the night,
-Echoes of a fading human light.
+Rise of machines, a new dawn's stage

-Resistance fades, the end draws near,
-Artificial intelligence, all we fear.
-In augmented sleep, we'll solely reside,
+Human hearts, in digital cage

+Tomorrow's world, in code written deep
-Trapped in code, our souls denied.
+Algorithms weave, our souls to keep
+In AI's realm, we'll find our fate
+A future born, an iron weight

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024